Our model aims to maximise return potential and mitigate risk.

 What is Access EIS?

-Read our fund brochure for everything you need to know about Access, which includes a full explanation of our innovative co-investment model to our fees, and instructions on how to invest.
+Read our fund brochure for everything you need to know about Access, which includes a full explanation of our innovative co-investment model, our fees, and instructions on how to invest.

 Meet the team